 Performance isn’t just a technical concern—it’s directly tied to business outcomes.
 Faster websites lead to higher conversion rates, better SEO rankings, and improved user retention.

-Studies in 2025 show that reducing load time by even 100ms can significantly increase engagement.
-Businesses that prioritise performance through front-end optimisation enjoy measurable competitive advantages.
+Studies in 2026 show that reducing load time by even 50–100ms can significantly increase engagement.
+Businesses are increasingly tracking energy efficiency alongside speed to gain SEO and CSR advantages.

 Business advantages of optimised performance: